Using your own money

 As a gift

 Some people buy a prepaid card as a gift.
-Unlike gift vouchers
+Unlike gift cards they can

-they can often be used where credit cards are accepted and are not
+often be used where credit cards are accepted and are not limited

 Things to watch out for with